Denim Air: History

 This airline was established in 1996 and started operations on 26 April 1996.

-Denim Air mainly targeted African, Asian and other willing markets, operating for United Nation High Commissioner for Refugees in Sudan and Central Africa, for the Norwegian Army in Afghanistan, for Veba Oil in Libya.
-The airline also operated aircraft for airlines, mainly African airline, Arik Air and Spanish airline, Air Nostrum, they also operated one aircraft for African airline, Air Affaires Gabon.
+Denim Air mainly targeted African, Asian and other willing markets, operating for the United Nation High Commissioner for Refugees in Sudan and Central Africa, for the Norwegian Army in Afghanistan, and for Veba Oil in Libya.
+The airline also operated aircraft for airlines, mainly African airline Arik Air and Spanish airline Air Nostrum.
+They also operated one aircraft for African airline Air Affaires Gabon.

 On 18 February 2010, Denim Air ceased operations after all wet-lease contracts had ended within weeks and Dutch legal company De Vos & Partners was appointed as curator of wet-lease specialist Denim Air after it was declared bankrupt.
 A successful restart of the company was initiated as Denim Air ACMI or Denim in short.

 In April 2015, Denim established FlyDenim as a new brand and corporate design for their charter operations.
 During the summer of 2015, the airline operated several new charter flights - for example from Manchester to Murcia and Innsbruck.

 From December 2015 to February 2016, Denim operated domestic flights in Italy thanks to an agreement with the Italian tour operator Air Sud. flights from Reggio Calabria to Venice and Bergamo were operated with Fokker 100 and Fokker 50 of Denim's fleet.
-As of March 2016, all Air Sud's flights are suspended.
+As of March 2016, all Air Sud's flights were suspended.

 On 24 November 2016, the Dutch aviation authorities revoked Denim Air's operational license which subsequently led to the grounding of all of its flights.
-Denim Air operated its sole aircraft on behalf of People's Viennaline at this time and has been immediately replaced by Helvetic Airways after its grounding.
+At the time, Denim Air operated its sole aircraft on behalf of People's Viennaline and was immediately replaced by Helvetic Airways after Denim Air's grounding.